FocusSurpassing current human limitations

-CommentaryThe major criticisms of Human Enhancement, especially those that are enabled by emerging technologies, is that answers to “Can we do it?” seem to be outpacing discussions of “Should we do it?”
+CommentaryThe major criticisms of Human Enhancement, especially those that are enabled by emerging technologies, have to do with the common observation that answers to “Can we do it?” seem to be outpacing discussions of “Should we do it?”
 Some commentators have voiced particular concerns around the enhancement of cognition, with worries on the personal level that self-identities will be fundamentally redefined and on the collective level that new social classes based on mental capacities might arise (or disparities based on wealth might be amplified).
 Other commentators have shrugged off such anxieties, arguing that merging with technology will become necessary and inexpensive.

 Authors and/or Prominent InfluencesDiffuse, with discussions dominated by futurists (e.g., Ray Kurzweil)